maksym-lepekh/asyop/library/thread.md

 The first one: functor that calls blocking functions.
 It is invoked in a separate thread and the return type is used as na output type of the operation handle.

 The second one: an instance of the `std::future<Output>`.
-The
+The implementation will call `.get()` in a separate thread and will forward the output into async operation continuation.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI3MTk1MDMxXX0=
+eyJoaXN0b3J5IjpbLTE5MDMyNTg3MjNdfQ==
 -->